thoughtbot/maybe_haskell/release/maybe_haskell.md

 player and chooses the one that maximizes their score and minimizes their opponent's, hence the name.
-Tic-Tac-Toe is a good game for exploring this algorithm because the possible choices are small enough that we can take the naive approach of enumerating all of them then choosing the best.
+Tic-Tac-Toe is a good game for exploring this algorithm because the possible choices are small enough that we can take the naive approach of enumerating all of them, then choosing the best.

 To model our Tic-Tac-Toe game, we'll need some data types: